- Repair & Care

 Not Your Typical Alabama Truck

 Family-haulers come in many shapes, styles and prices in the U.S., with the GL-Class ranking near the top of the SUV food chain.
 A choice of powertrains is available, ranging from a surprisingly efficient (yet torquey) Bluetec diesel V-6 in the GL350 to a hugely powerful twin-turbo 5.5-liter V-8 in the top-of-the line AMG version.
-My tester was the middleweight contender, powered by a twin-turbo 4.6-liter V-8 making a respectable 362 horsepower and 406 pounds-feet of torque.
+Our GL450 was the middleweight contender, powered by a twin-turbo 4.7-liter V-8 making a respectable 362 horsepower and 406 pounds-feet of torque.
 All engines are mated to a seven-speed automatic transmission driving a permanent all-wheel-drive system that Mercedes-Benz calls 4Matic.
-Another V-8 is available in the GL550, still 4.6 liters but with more aggressive turbo programming, making 429 hp and 516 pounds-feet of torque.
+Another V-8 is available in the GL550, still 4.7 liters but with more aggressive turbo programming, making 429 hp and 516 pounds-feet of torque.
 If you simply must have the biggest, baddest ride on the block, opt for the GL63 AMG with its twin-turbo 5.5-liter V-8 cranking out 550 hp and 560 pounds-feet of torque.

 The diesel engine comes in the least expensive model — rare in any vehicle class — and delivers the best EPA-estimated fuel economy in the lineup at 19/26 mpg city/highway.
 The numbers fall to 14/19 for the turbo V-8 in the GL450, 13/18 for the GL550 and 13/17 for the GL63.

-That really is my only complaint about the driving experience, however, as the rest of the GL's behavior is quite civilized.
+That really is our only complaint about the driving experience, however, as the rest of the GL450's behavior is quite civilized.
 The electrically boosted power steering is direct and well-damped over broken pavement, but doesn't inspire athletic driving.
 The brakes are more than up to the task of stopping this 5,401-pound beast without fade, with a firm, progressive pedal and confident control.
 Previous sampling of both the GL350 diesel and GL550 V-8 reveal them to be equally civilized machines, at home on high-speed cross-country treks as well as low-speed crosstown errands.
 Highway stability is commendable even in strong crosswinds, and the all-wheel drive is surefooted in slippery, icy conditions.
 Aside from the throttle and transmission interaction, driving the GL450 is a serene, luxurious experience.

 The Luxury Life

 Living with the GL is equally cushy.
-The GL450 I drove was opulently appointed with thick, soft leather (a $1,620 option) and practically unlimited adjustability that could bring almost anyone to a comfortable driving position.
+Our GL450 was opulently appointed with thick, soft leather (a $1,620 option) and practically unlimited adjustability that could bring almost anyone to a comfortable driving position.
 The front seats also featured Mercedes' massage system ($1,100), which inflates and deflates air bladders at timed intervals to create a kind of pressure-point massage.
 It doesn't actually feel like a massage, though; it's more like someone pushing you in the back.
 This is no Brookstone rolling massage shiatsu chair, but it isn't half bad if you've spent all day in tiny regional jets and airport lounges.

 The GL is fully up-to-date in terms of electronics, featuring a full suite of standard connectivity options including Bluetooth cellphone link with streaming audio, a backup camera, keyless entry and start, and the company's optional mbrace2 information and entertainment package.